hantswilliams/HHA_504_2023/WK7/assignment7.md

 ## **Week 7 Homework Assignment: Session Management and User Authentication**

 ### **Objective**:
 This week, you'll be delving into the core of application security: user sessions and authentication.
-Utilizing Flask, and external identity providers like Azure and Google Cloud, ensure your Hospital Priceline application is both user-friendly and secure.
+Utilizing Flask and an external identity provider like Google Cloud, ensure your Hospital Priceline application is both user-friendly and secure.

 ### **Instructions**: